Timbuktu the Mysterious – Deep inside the Malian desert

-Timbuktu is one of Africa’s ultimate travel destinations and a dream come true for hard core / off the beaten path travelers.
+Timbuktu is one of Africa’s ultimate travel destinations and a dream come true for hardcore/off the beaten path travelers.

 Timbuktu, also spelled Timbuctoo, Timbuktoo or Tombouctou was founded back in the year 1100.
-It started as a Tuareg nomad seasonal camp but during a couple of centuries it came up to be one of the most important commercial and religious outposts in all West Africa.
+It started as a Tuareg nomad seasonal camp, but during a couple of centuries it came up to be one of the most important commercial and religious outposts in all West Africa.

-Timbuktu is also famous for its ancient manuscripts and the three mosques and mausoleums of Djingareyber, Sankore and Sidi Yahia.
+Timbuktu is also famous for its ancient manuscripts and the three mosques and mausoleums of Djingareyber, Sankore, and Sidi Yahia.

 “Timbuctoo the Mysterious”

-NOTE: Back in July 2012, Timbuktu fell in the hands of Islamist rebels who captured the city from a rebel group.
+NOTE: Back in July 2012, Timbuktu fell into the hands of Islamist rebels who captured the city from a rebel group.
 French troops came to liberate the city and reaching Timbuktu is once again possible.
 But travelers have to be extremely cautious.
 Even before the crisis, the desert areas of Timbuktu were known to have al Qaeda groups from the Islamic Maghreb and Tuareg rebels.
-Kidnappings and foreigner abductions have been normal for almost 2 decades.
+Kidnappings and foreigner abductions have been routine for almost 2 decades.

 Timbuktu in northern Mali